stilltracy/Barracuda-tests/Readme.md

 # Barracuda Concurrency Bug Suite

-This repository contains the concurrency bug suite used to evaluate Barracuda (See our PLDI '17 paper for details: Eizenberg, Ariel, Yuanfeng Peng, Toma Pigli, William Mansky, and Joseph Devietti.
+This repository contains the concurrency bug suite used to evaluate Barracuda.
+See our PLDI '17 paper for details:

+*Ariel Eizenberg, Yuanfeng Peng, Toma Pigli, William Mansky, and Joseph Devietti.
 "BARRACUDA: Binary-level Analysis of Runtime RAces in CUDA programs."
 In Proceedings of the 38th ACM SIGPLAN Conference on Programming Language Design and Implementation, pp. 126-140.
-ACM, 2017.)
+ACM, 2017.*

 # Prerequisites